India–Lebanon relations: Indian community in Lebanon

-In 2006, the Indian population in Lebanon declined due to the Israel-Hezbollah War.
-Evacuees were first brought by Indian naval ships from the Lebanese capital of Beirut to Larnaca in Cyprus and then flown to India, under an Indian military-coordinated exercise dubbed as "Operation Sukoon."
+In 2006, the Indian population in Lebanon declined due to the 2006 Lebanon War.

+One Indian national was killed in the Israeli attacks on Lebanon during the 2006 Lebanon War.
+After assessing the security situation in the area, the Indian authorities acted expeditiously and made immediate arrangements for the safe evacuation of Indian nationals from Lebanon.
+Evacuees including Sri Lankans and Nepalis were first brought by Indian naval ships from the Lebanese capital of Beirut to Larnaca in Cyprus and then flown to India, under an Indian military-coordinated exercise dubbed as "Operation Sukoon."